-This call for applications is focused on two distinct activities:
+This call for proposals is focused on three distinct activities:

-(1) applied research that is focused on developing a prototype in response to a specific technical challenge,

-(2) facilitating access to accelerator R&D capabilities at the Office of Science National Laboratories for academic research.
+- (1) applied research1 that is focused on developing a prototype in response to a specific technical challenge, - (2) basic research that broadly impacts many accelerator applications, and - (3) facilitating access to accelerator R&D capabilities at the Office of Science National Laboratories for academic research.

-These activities are divided into separate "Tracks" in this Program Announcement.
+These activities are divided into three separate "Tracks" in this Funding Opportunity Announcement.
 Proposals must address a topic in one Track only.
 Topics may not be combined between Tracks as the proposal format, eligibility requirements, project duration, funding limitations, and merit criteria differ significantly.